apache/drill/_docs/sql-reference/sql-commands/071-lateral-join.md

 - UNNEST and LATERAL work similarly to FLATTEN, but differ from FLATTEN in the follow ways:
        - UNNEST is a SQL standard, whereas FLATTEN is not.
        - FLATTEN is only allowed in the SELECT list of query, not in the FROM clause.
        - FLATTEN does not work with schema changes, but UNNEST can if the queries do not have hash aggregates.
 FLATTEN requires all data in a column to be of the same type.
 For example, if a column contains integers in some rows and float in others, UNNEST can process the query, whereas FLATTEN cannot.
-       - The original order of a table can be maintained when you use UNNEST, but not with FLATTEN.
        - LATERAL and UNNEST cover a wider set of use cases than FLATTEN.
 For example, when you use LATERAL and UNNEST, Drill can perform a LEFT OUTER JOIN on data.
 If you used FLATTEN, Drill must scan the source table twice to perform an OUTER JOIN after flattening the data.
 Also, with LATERAL and UNNEST, you can apply a filter, aggregate, or limit on each row.
 With FLATTEN, the filter or aggregate is applied after flattening, however you cannot apply the limit on each row.
        - FLATTEN unnests data into a table and processes the entire table; filters and subqueries are applied on the entire table at the same time.